 The administrator activates fraud detection measures by incorporating intelligence.

 The administrator invalidates the current authenticator.

+Deploy secure deletion routines for the invalidated authenticator, ensuring the complete erasure of associated data.

+The process for secure deletion must be thorough, conforming to industry standards for data destruction to prevent any unauthorized recovery or use.

 The subscriber is required to undergo the identity proofing process again.